mesax1/juanpml/src/content/post/evaluating-rag-llm-systems.md

 ### 3.4 Overall System Performance

-**Action:** Assess how all components—retrieval, LLM reasoning, prompt engineering—work together at scale.
+**Action:** Assess how all components: retrieval, LLM reasoning, and prompt engineering work together at scale.
 - **Metrics:** Holistic KPIs such as user satisfaction scores, task completion rates, and resolution times.
 - **Continuous Monitoring:** Track performance trends and watch for regressions, using data to guide targeted improvements.